 Fill out and submit your tattoo proposal using the form on my Booking page.

-After reviewing submitted proposals, I will notify you via email about the status of your proposal's acceptance.
-If I accept your proposal for this booking period, I will share my calendar with you so you can fit yourself into my schedule with the date and time that works best for you according to my availability.
-When you select your date, you will be prompted to secure your appointment with a non-refundable* $50 deposit.
+After reviewing submitted proposals, my assistant Katy will notify you via email about the status of your proposal's acceptance.
+If We have accepted your proposal for this booking period, Katy will share available dates with you, keeping your preferred availability in mind.
+Once you have selected a date that works for both of us, you will be prompted to secure your appointment with a non-refundable* $50 deposit.
 Your deposit will ultimately be subtracted from the cost of your tattoo upon payment at the studio.

-Once you have selected a date and secured your appointment via deposit, your appointment is confirmed, and I will be in touch for your consultation the week of your appointment!
+Once you have selected a date and secured your appointment via deposit, your appointment is confirmed, and I will be in touch for your consultation the week of your appointment if I have any further questions!
 (See next question)

 How does an email consultation work?